rberger/amplify-rental-reagent-app/README.md

 # Amplify Rental Reagent App

+_NOTE: THIS IS STILL UNDERCONSTRUCTION AND THESE INSTRUCTIONS ARE NOT UP TO DATE_ 12/23/2021

 Attempt to convert the AWS Tutorial [Build a Vacation Rental Site with Amplify Studio](https://welearncode.com/studio-vacation-site/) from Javascript to Clojurescript

 Uses